Armok628/semstable/README.md

 Command   | Action
 ---       | ---
 `key s`   | Print the hash key of "s"
-`add s n` | Add value "n" to entry "s", or set to "n" if already present.
-`set s n` | Set entry "s" to "n".
-Won't work if not `add`ed.
-`get s`   | Get the value of the entry for "s"
+`set s n` | Set "s" to "n", adding the entry if undefined `get s`   | Get the value of the entry for "s"

 On my machine, the retrieval phase of `./a.out 1000 10000 100` takes 0.4 seconds.